25 Social Media Key Figures You Must Know by 2020

 On the contrary – the selection of Key Figures and Key Performance Indicators is dependent on your individual goals and strategies.
 It is therefore essential to consider beforehand which numbers you want to measure, why, and the results’ significance to you.
 This is the only way of successfully embedding your analyses into your global strategy.

 For successful Social Media Monitoring you need the right tools.
 With Swat.io, you are always up to date on what Social Media users say about your brand, products, competitors and other relevant topics across all channels.
 In addition, you profit from a variety of valuable features for content creation, community management, and customer service.
-Request a free demo now!
+Start a free trial now!